MicrosoftDocs/win32/desktop-src/Msi/uilevel.md

-﻿---
+---
-Description: 'The installer sets the UILevel property to the level of the user interface.' ms.assetid: 'c89545b5-aeb7-4b05-94b0-d6e2a237152e'
+Description: The installer sets the UILevel property to the level of the user interface. ms.assetid: c89545b5-aeb7-4b05-94b0-d6e2a237152e
 title: UILevel property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # UILevel property

 The installer sets the **UILevel** property to the level of the user interface.
-The internal UI is enabled and set by [**MsiSetInternalUI**](msisetinternalui.md).
+The internal UI is enabled and set by [**MsiSetInternalUI**](/windows/win32/Msi/nf-msi-msisetinternalui?branch=master).
 This property is set to one of the following INSTALLUILEVEL data types.